 As educators, it’s our responsibility to prepare today’s students to succeed in the jobs of tomorrow.
 This creates a unique kind of challenge; according to the U.S. Department of Labor report, Futurework, 65% of today’s school children will hold jobs that do not yet exist.
 We do not currently know, and cannot predict, the knowledge and skills necessary to succeed in these jobs of the future.

-In addition, today’s employers increasingly demand workers who can problem-solve, collaborate, adapt and communicate.
-The MetLife Survey of the American Teachers: Preparing Students for College and Careers asked Fortune 1000 executives to rate the importance of various skills and knowledge for career success.
+Additionally, today’s employers increasingly demand workers who can problem-solve, collaborate, adapt, and communicate.
+The MetLife Survey of the American Teachers: Preparing Students for College and Careers asked Fortune 1,000 executives to rate the importance of various skills and knowledge for career success.
 99% rated problem-solving skills as absolutely essential or very important.
-Critical-thinking skills were similarly ranked by 99% and written communication skills by 97%.
+Critical-thinking skills were similarly ranked by 99%, and written communication skills by 97%.
 In contrast, surveyed executives highly ranked knowledge and ability in the traditional STEM education topics advanced math and science at only 40% and 31% respectively.
-This is not to say that advanced math and science aren’t absolutely essential to some jobs; rather, it highlights the fact that critical thinking, problem solving and communication are essential to all jobs.
+This is not to say that advanced math and science aren’t absolutely essential to some jobs; rather, it highlights the fact that critical thinking, problem solving, and communication are essential to all jobs.

 The SmartLab® Approach

 Every SmartLab® learning engagement uses applied technology in a project-based context.
 As learners explore eight systems of technology – Alternative & Renewable Energy, Circuitry, Computer Graphics, Digital Communications, Mechanics and Structures, Robotics and Control Technology, Scientific Data and Analysis, and Software Engineering – they gain a broad exposure to a wide range of computer, scientific and modeling technologies.
 In the SmartLab®, the focus is always on the application of technology to workflow rather than on specific technology skills that become quickly obsolete.